gr0uch/simulacra/README.md

 }
 ```

-Simulacra.js exports only a single function, which can either define bindings to the DOM, or apply bindings to an object.
+Simulacra.js exports only a single function, which can either define bindings to the DOM, or apply bindings to an object (this is also exposed as `simulacra.defineBinding` and `simulacra.bindObject`).
 If the first argument is an object, it will try to bind the second argument onto the object.
 If the first argument is either a DOM Node or a CSS selector string, it will return a definition object that is used by Simulacra.js internally, and the second argument then defines either a nested definition or a mutator function.
 This can be combined in a single expression:

 ```js
 var $ = require('simulacra') // or `window.simulacra`